TalBenZvi/Arkanoid-Game/README.md

 The block layout starts with a START_BLOCKS line and ends with an END_BLOCKS line.
 It should appear at the end of the level information.
 Within the block layout, each line (non empty) specifies one row of blocks, from row 0 downwards.
 A line with only spacer(s) means an empty row.
 Within each line, each character corresponds to either a block or an horizontal space, as defined in the blocks definition file.
 <br>

-<b>For an examples of level and block design files, see 'resouces'</b>
+<b>For examples of level and block design files, see 'resouces'</b>